 Since models are an integral part of our design and communication toolkit, we have a large model workshop equipped with state-of-the-art machines, materials and dedicated staff.

 We recognize that we have a big responsibility towards our clients, the planet and the future users of our projects.
-We take this responsibility seriously, and we commit to reducing our carbon footprint to less than it is today.
-To get as close as possible to CO₂ neutrality, we offset all our carbon emissions.
+We take this responsibility seriously, and we work hard to reduce our carbon footprint to less than it is today.